 Show me who you are

 China’s influencer economy is growing at lightning speed, outpacing the rest of the world.
-The Chinese National Bureau of Statistics estimates that the KOL (key opinion leader) market size will surpass $1 trillion by 2025.
+Analysts now forecast China’s KOL market (Key Opinion Leader Market) to surpass US $1 trillion by 2025.
 In fact, Chinese fashion e-commerce players have come to realize that influencers are an indispensable vehicle for brands to strengthen their image, build trust with consumers, drive awareness of new product launches, and generate sales conversions.

 Omnichannel marketing, brand ambassadors, and having one of the top 5 social media influencers on board will virtually guarantee a successful launch in Chinese fashion e-commerce.